Tombert/Frameworkey-Erlang/README.md

 # Frameworkey-Erlang
-A web framework that (theoretically) allows you to have Unix-style pipes for controller actions.
+A web framework that allows you Unix-style piping of controller actions.
+What you feel in your pants is a okay.
+That is what we call a nerd boner.

 ## Why?